renovatebot/renovate/docs/usage/configuration-options.md

 Use `customManagers` entries to configure the `regex` manager in Renovate.

+**Note:** `customManagers` was formerly known as `regexManagers`

 You can define custom managers for cases such as:

 - Proprietary file formats or conventions
 - Popular file formats not yet supported as a manager by Renovate

-The custom manager concept is based on using Regular Expression named capture groups.
+The current custom manager concept is based on using Regular Expression named capture groups.

 You must have a named capture group matching (e.g. `(?<depName>.*)`) _or_ configure it's corresponding template (e.g. `depNameTemplate`) for these fields: